Mt. Gox Wouldn't Have Happened With Modern Tools, Mark Karpeles Says

 The final chapter of the Mt.
 Gox legacy was closed a few months ago as bankruptcy creditors were paid back.
 And while some thought this would lead to significant selling pressure on BTC and push down the price, the reality was the market digested everything calmly and quietly.

-“I think you're seeing a lot of OG buyers of bitcoin...
-People who bought bitcoin on Mt.
-Gox between 2010 and 2014 believed in it,” he said.
+“I think you're seeing a lot of OG buyers of bitcoin,” he said.
 “While some may have sold when they got their holdings back, most still believe in crypto and want to see where it’s going."

-With all this behind him, what does Karpeles think of the market today?
+So what does Karpeles think of the blockchain industry today?
 Too much centralization risk, and too many “bad projects”.

-"There are too many...
-I'm going to use the word 'bad' in a very large sense, because it could be either a scam project or just projects that don't bring anything new that stand out too much," he said.
+"There are too many, I'm going to use the word 'bad' in a very large sense, because it could be either a scam project or just projects that don't bring anything new that stand out too much," he said.

-Karpeles said he wants to see a safer crypto world, somewhere you can see a project, find it interesting, and buy into it without having to worry if it's a scam or not.
+Karpeles said he wants to see a safer crypto world, where you can see a project, find it interesting, and buy into it without having to worry if it's a scam or not.

 Disclosure